Faculty

 Steve Davis

-Steven B. Davis, PhD is an Assistant Professor of Leadership at the Leadership and Innovation Institute and Director of Faculty Development for the Leader Development Course.
+Steven B. Davis, PhD is an Associate Professor of Leadership at the Leadership and Innovation Institute and Director of Faculty Development for the Leader Development Course.
 He completed his BA at Texas A&M University in Sociology, an MA from the Universität Bremen, Germany in Global History, and returned to Texas A&M to complete his PhD in History.
 He teaches a variety of courses on leadership and 20th century war and society at the Ira C. Eaker Center, AWC, and ACSC, and gives invited guest lectures and seminars around Air University and the Air Force.
 His recent research offers multiple frameworks for leadership teaching and learning methodologies, course design, and faculty development.
 His teaching, research, and service has earned over a dozen awards at Air University, including the Eaker Center’s Educator and Researcher of the Year.

 Research Interests/Expertise: leader development, leadership coaching, self and organizational change, faculty development, collective memory and identity, war and society development, history.